 Types of Orthopaedic Doctors

-Duke orthopaedic specialists work together as a team to identify the source of your pain and recommend treatment options that will help you experience relief and improve your range of motion.
+Duke orthopaedic specialists work together as a team to identify the source of your pain and recommend treatment options that will help you find relief and improve your range of motion.
 Your team may include the following orthopaedic specialists.

-Orthopaedic Physician Assistants
+Orthopaedic Physician Assistants and Nurse Practitioners

-Are often the first medical professional you will see and will direct you to the most appropriate provider for your care.
+They are often the first medical professional you will see and will direct you to the most appropriate provider for your care.
 They are specially trained in joint and bone pain and injuries and work closely with orthopaedic surgeons.
 They perform exams, interpret your results, prescribe medication, and assist in orthopaedic surgery.

-Provide the full range of orthopaedic services, from prescribing medicine to performing surgery.
+Duke osteopathic doctors provide a full range of orthopaedic services, from prescribing medicine to performing surgery.
 They help you prevent and recover from an injury by focusing on a healthy lifestyle.

 Sports Medicine Specialists